pnp/sp-dev-fx-controls-react/docs/documentation/docs/getting-started.md

 ## Next Steps

-Once you installed the dependency you can start using the components in your solution.
-Go to the homepage of the documentation to get an overview of all the available components: [home](./).
+Once you installed the dependency you can start using the controls in your solution.
+Go to the homepage of the documentation to get an overview of all the available controls: [home](./).

 ![](https://telemetry.sharepointpnp.com/sp-dev-fx-controls-react/wiki/GettingStarted)